osemwengiearit/wireframing/README.md

 Functionality in wireframes refers to the interactive elements and how users will interact with them to achieve a task.
 While not visually styled, their presence and intended behavior are defined.

 - **Contribution to Design:**

   - **Defines Interaction Paths:** Shows how users will trigger actions, submit information, or filter content.
   - **Indicates Interactive Behavior:** Helps in outlining the basic user flow and potential system responses (e.g., what happens after clicking a button).
   - **Supports Usability Testing:** Provides a basis for early user testing to evaluate the intuitiveness of interactions.
   - **Example:** A wireframe including placeholder buttons (e.g., "Submit," "Add to Cart"), form fields (e.g., text input for email, dropdown for selection), or interactive sliders/carousels.

+## Types of Wireframes

+Wireframes can vary significantly in their level of detail and polish, often referred to as their "fidelity."
+The choice between low-fidelity and high-fidelity wireframes depends on the stage of the design process, the goals of the wireframe, and the audience it's intended for.

+### Low-Fidelity Wireframes

+- **Definition:** These are the most basic and abstract representations of a website or application.
+They are typically sketched quickly using pen and paper or simple digital tools, often in black and white or grayscale.
+They focus purely on structure, hierarchy, and basic content placement, omitting any visual design elements like colors, images, or specific fonts.
+- **Characteristics:**
+  - Rough and unpolished.
+  - Minimal detail.
+  - Uses placeholder text (e.g., "Lorem Ipsum") and simple shapes for elements.
+  - No interactive elements (or very rudimentary ones).
+- **When Used:**
+  - **Early Stages of Design:** Ideal for brainstorming, exploring broad concepts, and quickly iterating on initial ideas.
+  - **Internal Discussions:** Great for internal team discussions and initial stakeholder alignment.
+  - **Concept Validation:** Used to quickly test user flows and information architecture without committing to visual design.
+  - **Benefits:** Extremely fast and inexpensive to create and modify, encourages open feedback without attachment to aesthetics.

+### High-Fidelity Wireframes

+- **Definition:** These are much more detailed and refined versions of a wireframe, closely resembling the final user interface.
+While still focusing on structure and functionality, they incorporate more specific content, accurate sizing, and often elements of visual design like specific typography, iconography, and even basic color schemes.
+They might also include basic interactive elements.
+- **Characteristics:**
+  - More polished and precise.
+  - Includes specific content, actual text, and realistic image placeholders.
+  - Accurate sizing and spacing of elements.
+  - May show some interactive states or basic animations.
+- **When Used:**
+  - **Later Stages of Design:** Used after core concepts are validated to refine layouts and prepare for visual design or development.
+  - **User Testing:** More effective for usability testing, as they provide a more realistic experience for participants.
+  - **Developer Handoff:** Provides clear specifications to developers, reducing ambiguity.
+  - **Final Stakeholder Review:** Used for detailed reviews with stakeholders who may struggle to visualize from low-fidelity versions.
+  - **Benefits:** Provides a clearer vision of the final product, reduces misinterpretations during development.